saschascherrer/jenkins-ci-example/README.md

 The CI-pipeline is set up to read the pipeline configuration from the Jenkinsfile in jenkins-pipeline/Jenkinsfile at the Git-Repository github.com/saschascherrer/spring-petclinic.
-Jenkins lools for new commits on the main branch of this repository every 15 minutes.
+The pipeline is configured to perform a nightly build.
 You can also trigger a build manually aptly named button after you chose the `spring-petclinic` project.

 ## Run the resulting image
 To run the image built by Jenkins, the easiest way is to pull it